justinbc/help/web/webportal.md

 It's not currently possible to reorder your data within the web portal.
 This can be completed in the desktop application.
 The new order will sync across and be reflected in the portal.

 ####Can I delete my data from the web portal?
 Yes.
 However, you'll be unable to delete files and folders that are *mirrored*.
+To delete content, click on the trashcan icon on the right side of the row belonging to your file.

 ####I don't see any thumbnails!
 Try logging out and then back in to the web portal.
 You should see your thumbnails appear after a fresh login.